zhuxiao/asvclr/README.md

                  of a read allowing for indel detection.
 [0.5] -e INT        minimal clipping end size [200].
-Clipping events with size smaller than threshold will be ignored -x FLOAT      expected sampling coverage for local consensus [40], 0 for no coverage sampling
+Clipping events with size smaller than threshold will be ignored -q INT        minimal read mapping quality [0] Reads with mapping quality smaller than threshold will be ignored -x FLOAT      expected sampling coverage for local consensus [40], 0 for no coverage sampling
    -o DIR        output directory [output]